 The perfect pairings for these vegan meatballs:

-- MEATBALL SUBS WITH VEGAN ALFREDO. ♡ Recipe in the works for vegan meatball subs with creamy alfredo sauce.
+- MEATBALL SUBS WITH VEGAN ALFREDO. ♡ Don’t miss out on these delicious meatballs subs with creamy alfredo sauce.
 Matt and I made these meatball subs while dancing around the kitchen to our favorite soul radio station LOL!!
-We were sooooo happy this recipe was a hit and we’re super excited to share it with you soon.
+We were sooooo happy this recipe was a hit and we’re super excited to share it with you.